kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 ### Custom Addons

-All manifests and config files for the default addons are stored in a Docker image, whose name is configured in the KubermaticConfiguration at `spec.userCluster.addons.kubernetes.dockerRepository` and `spec.userCluster.addons.openshift.dockerRepository`.
+All manifests and config files for the default addons are stored in a Docker image, whose name is configured in the KubermaticConfiguration at `spec.userClusters.addons.kubernetes.dockerRepository` and `spec.userClusters.addons.openshift.dockerRepository`.
 These default to `quay.io/kubermatic/addons` and `quay.io/kubermatic/openshift-addons`, respectively.

 #### Creating a Docker Image